retentionscience/react/README.md

 }
 ```
 * An exception to this rule can be made for iterables that behave as constant properties.
 Freezing
-  such objects can be an additional precaution, but if it is truly a constant property, this should
+  such objects can be an additional precaution, but if they are truly constant properties, that
-  be unnecessary.
+  should be unnecessary.

 ```javascript
 constructor(props) {